 Injection molding is suitable for fabricating parts with intricate details, very quickly, at a low cost.
 Plastic injection molding is often the most appropriate method to produce high-volumes of components for the medical industry.
 Medical injection molding can meet all the purity, complex design, and compliance requirements of the industry.

 D&M Plastics is a great source for injection molding parts.
-We have almost 50 years of experience in providing injection molding solutions to the medical industry and have produced more than 10 billion medical parts.
+We have produced more than 10 billion medical parts in the last 50 years.
 Our engineers are experts at designing parts for manufacturability and in resolving the difficult problems of the medical industry by looking for solutions outside the box.
 We will offer you globally competitive prices for all your injection molding requirements.